Mikael Pittet

-Mikaël Pittet is a Swiss research scientist.

-Biography

-Mikaël J. Pittet (born May 23, 1975, in Lausanne (Switzerland) is Professor of Immunology at the University of Geneva (UNIGE), holder of the ISREC Foundation Chair in immuno-oncology and full Member of the Ludwig Institute for Cancer Research Lausanne Branch.
+Mikaël Pittet (born May 23, 1975) is a Swiss immunologist whose research focuses on cancer immunology.
+He is a professor at the University of Geneva (UNIGE), and holder of the ISREC Foundation Chair in immuno-oncology.
+He is also a full member of the Lausanne Branch of the Ludwig Institute for Cancer Research.

+Education

 Mikaël Pittet completed his PhD thesis in Immunology at the Ludwig Institute for Cancer Research and graduated from University of Lausanne (Switzerland) in 2001.
+He subsequently moved to Boston, where he pursued postdoctoral research at Massachusetts General Hospital (MGH), Harvard Medical School (HMS) and Dana–Farber Cancer Institute (DFCI).

+Career

-Following his degrees, he moved to Boston (USA) where he pursued post-doctoral research at Massachusetts General Hospital (MGH), Harvard Medical School (HMS) and Dana–Farber Cancer Institute (DFCI).
-Pittet became Assistant Professor at HMS in 2006, Associate Professor in 2013, and Full Professor in 2019 (Department of radiology).
-He was named Samana Cay MGH Research Scholar in 2015 and appointed Director of the Cancer immunology program at the Center for systems biology in 2016.
+Pittet became assistant professor at HMS in 2006, Associate Professor in 2013, and Full Professor in 2019 (Department of radiology).
+He was appointed Director of the Cancer immunology program at the center for systems biology in 2016.
 He was also a member of the Dana-Farber/Harvard Cancer Center and Immunology Program at Harvard Medical School.

 He joined the University of Geneva (Switzerland) in 2020 as a Full Professor of Immunology, and holds the ISREC Foundation Chair in immuno-oncology.
 He was appointed a full Member of the Ludwig Institute in 2021.
-Pittet also leads the Translational Research Center in Oncohaematology (CRTOH) at the University of Geneva since 2022 and is a member of the Center for inflammation research.
+Pittet also leads the Translational Research Center in Oncohaematology (CRTOH) at the University of Geneva since 2022 and is a member of the center for inflammation research.
 He is equally a member of the Department of oncology of the Geneva University Hospitals.

 The Pittet Lab is located in Lausanne (Switzerland) in the AGORA cancer research center, which brings together interdisciplinary research groups of the Swiss Cancer Center Léman (SCCL) Léman (SCCL) working to accelerate the transfer of cancer research into the clinic.

 Mikaël Pittet serves on the editorial board of the journals Cell Stress and Cancer Immunology Research.

 Research

-Pittet is a widely cited researcher in cancer immunology and cancer immunotherapy, especially in the fields of innate and adaptive immunity.
+Pittet is a widely cited researcher in cancer immunology and cancer immunotherapy, especially in the fields of innate and adaptive immunity, and the roles of myeloid cells in cancer.
 His research focuses on uncovering how the immune system controls cancer and other diseases and how it can be harnessed for therapy.
 He is known for utilizing molecular imaging to track immune cells and drugs directly in vivo.
 Pittet's work has identified how cancers are regulated by various immune cells, including cytotoxic T cells, regulatory T cells, macrophages, monocytes, neutrophils, and dendritic cells.
-These cells are considered as drug targets in cancer immunotherapy.
+These cells are important regulators of the tumor microenvironment and potential targets for cancer immunotherapy.

-Publications

-As of 2022, Pittet has authored 146 publications in peer-reviewed journals and contributed to several textbooks.
-His work has been cited >40,000 times and he has an h-index of >80.